Page images

 EPUB

 As an approach to the historical truth was necessary, the action and catastrophe were not in the Poet's power; there is therefore an unpleasing disproportion between the beginning and the end.
-We are alarmned by a faction formed of many sects, various in their principles, but agreeing in their purpose of mischief; formidable for their numbers, and strong by their supports; while the King's friends are few and weak.
-The chief's on either part are set forth to view; but, when expectation is at the height, the King makes a speech, and
+We are alarıned by a faction formed of many sects, various in their principles, but agreeing in their purpose of mischief; formidable for their numbers, and strong by their supports; while the King's friends are few and weak.
+The chiefs on either part are set forth to view; but, when expectation is at the height, the King makes a speech, and

-Henceforth a series of new times began.
 Who can forbear to think of an enchanted castle, with a wide moat and lofty battlements, walls of marble and gates of brass, which vanishes at once into air, when the destined knight blows his horn before it?

-worse, it has neither tenderness nor dignity; He it is neither magnificent nor pathetic. seems to look round him for images which he cannot find, and what he has he distorts by en"He is," he says, deavouring to enlarge them. "petrified with grief;" but the marble sometimes relents, and trickles in a joke:
+worse, it has neither tenderness nor dignity; He it is neither magnificent nor pathetic. seems to look round him for images which he cannot find, and what he has he distorts by endeavouring to enlarge them.
+"He is," he says, " petrified with grief;" but the marble sometimes relents, and trickles in a joke:

-The sons of art all med'cines tried, And every noble remedy applied: With emulation each essay'd
+The sons of art all med'cines tried, And every noble remedy applied: With emulation each essay'd His utmost skill: nay, more, they pray'd: Was never losing game with better conduct play'd.

-He had been a little inclined to merriment before, upon the prayers of a nation for their dying sovereign: nor was he serious enough to keep heathen fables out of his religion : With him the innumerable crowd of armed prayers Knock'd at the gates of heaven, and knock'd aloud
+He had been a little inclined to merriment before, upon the prayers of a nation for their dying sovereign: nor was he serious enough to keep heathen fables out of his religion :

 The first well-meaning rude petitioners